 ACT universities are providing students with strong employment prospects and graduate starting salaries, according to The Good Universities Guide.

-Analysis from The Good Universities Guide 2018, released today by Good Education Group, shows Australian National University and University of Canberra exceed the national average for Starting Salary and Full-Time Employment.
+Analysis from The Good Universities Guide 2018, released today by Good Education Media, shows Australian National University and University of Canberra exceed the national average for Starting Salary and Full-Time Employment.
 This bucks the trend nationally, where most graduates are struggling to enter the workforce full-time and achieve a decent starting salary.

 This was particularly evident in the field of computing and information systems, with both universities achieving five-star ratings for Full-Time Employment.